-Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | Perseus and Andromeda | The Adoration of the Magi | Head of a Franciscan Friar | The Resurrection of Christ | Virgin and Child af |
+Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | The Duke of Buckingham | Adoration of the Magi | Meeting of Mary and Elisabeth (detail) | The Adoration of the Magi (detail) f | The Four Continents |

 RA (22 October 1746 - 13 July 1831), was an English painter